 One of the great aspects of chia seeds is that they absorb water quickly, and when combined with liquids create a sort of gel or “pudding.”
 They’re also pretty flavorless, and take on the taste of whatever they’re mixed with.
 If you’re looking for a high-fiber dessert that’s full of vitamins and healthy fats, then follow the simple recipe ahead!

 - Combine ¼ cup of chia seeds with a cup of nondairy milk, such as almond, soy, or oat milk.
 Give everything a good stir.

 - Put the chia and milk mixture into the fridge and let it sit for at least 15 minutes.

 - Once the chia pudding has set, take it out of the fridge and top it with some nuts, dried fruits, fresh fruit, or even a dash of cinnamon and sugar.

 Experimenting with additional healthy ingredients is the best part of making chia pudding!
 And while you’re thinking of healthy additions, why not consider adding even more fiber to your chia pudding by adding a tablespoon of Benefiber Healthy Shape to the mix?
-Like chia seeds, Healthy Shape is natural and taste free, so you won’t even know it's there — and it may even curb your cravings by helping you feel fuller for longer1.
+Like chia seeds, Healthy Shape is taste free, so you won’t even know it's there — and it may even help you feel fuller for longer.* **